-Since installing our ‘Wildlife Watch’ notice board for our guests to jot down any animals they have spotted during their stay, we are excited to let you know that these animals have been seen.
+Its great when guests let us know what animals they have spotted during their stay and we were excited to hear that these animals have been seen.
 Thank you to all our guests who have told us about their sightings, its great to let future guests know what to look out for.

 Little Owl Hunts at night and dawn looking for small mammals, birds, beetles and worms

 Woodpecker Both a green & lesser spotted woodpecker have been seen at the lodges

 Ducks & Ducklings The most we have counted at the lodges at one time is 42!